daadu/receive_intent/README.md

 A Flutter plugin to pass Android Intents to the Flutter environment.

 `Intent` in Android is the "payload" for the communication between and within apps.
-This plugin passes the `Intent`, which "started"  the `Activity` (which is running flutter runtime) to the flutter environment.
-It also passes any "new Intent" that was received (via [`Activity.onNewIntent`](https://developer.android.com/reference/android/app/Activity#onNewIntent(android.content.Intent))) while the `Activity` was already "started".
+This plugin passes the `Intent`, that "started"  the `Activity` to the flutter environment.
+It also passes any "new Intents" that are received (via [`Activity.onNewIntent`](https://developer.android.com/reference/android/app/Activity#onNewIntent(android.content.Intent))) while the `Activity` is already "started".

 If the `Intent` was "started" via `startActivityForResult`, then this plugin also sends additional information (package name and app signature) about the "calling" Android Component, and can send "result" back (via [`Activity.setResult`](https://developer.android.com/reference/android/app/Activity#setResult(int))) to it.